 b) Meta Description (include your keyword in here, but only once)

 d) Include your keyword phrase in the first sentence of the post, and then once or twice in the rest of the body – but make sure the text is readable and makes sense.

 e) Include your keyword phrase in the image alt section of your images

 For your primary keyword phrases, you should be using keywords that people are actually searching for on the search engines.
 This is fairly obvious, but still a lot of people just choose keywords without doing any research.

-But, with the new algorithm’s that Google has released over the last of couple years, such as Penguin and Panda, it is vital that you do not go over board with your optimizing Google says that any attempt to manipulate or trick the search engines is regarded as spam, so it is important to play by the rules.
+But, with the new algorithms that Google releases over the years, such as Penguin and Panda, it is vital that you do not go over board with your optimizing.
+Google says that any attempt to manipulate or trick the search engines is regarded as spam, so it is important to play by the rules.

-In years gone by SEO’s were able to use dodgy black hat tactics to get prime rankings on the search engines, but those days are now over.
-It is simply not worth risking getting penalized or banned by attempting to use black hat SEO.
+In years gone by SEO's were able to use dodgy black hat tactics to get prime rankings on the search engines, but those days are now over.
+It is simply not worth the risk of getting penalized or banned by attempting to use black hat SEO.